msillano/tuyaDAEMON/tuyaDAEMON/README.md

         - [node-red-contrib-config](https://flows.nodered.org/node/node-red-contrib-config)
    2. Import `tuyaDAEMON.json` and all required xxxx.json file in node-red.
    3. Configure in tuyaDAEMON the DB node `append to DB`
    4. Add to tuyaDAEMON your device(s).
-See step-by-step instructions on _`Add a new smart devices 1/2`_ comment nodes.
+See [step-by-step instructions](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON).
    5. You can delete the unused modules and `example` nodes.

 --------------------